 - 3 training pitches

-Waterford United Football Club plays their Airtricity home games in the RSC as well as Hosting FAI International matches and British / Irish Cup Rugby.
+Waterford Unit F.C. play their SSE Airtricity League home games in the RSC as well as Hosting FAI International matches and British / Irish Cup Rugby.